Belaya Rus: Ideology and program

 Belaya Rus supports the presidency of Alexander Lukashenko, who has been the country's first and only president since 1994.
 At its inaugural party congress, Belaya Rus described itself as "an association of supporters of the first president of Belarus, Alexander Lukashenko, which seeks to preserve and develop his ideas and principles of building a sovereign Belarusian state".
 The party is also pro-Russia and has stated Belarusian energy independence as one of its long-term goals.

 German civil lawyer Wolfram Nordsieck describes the party as centrist, statist, and agrarianist.
 The Carnegie Endowment for International Peace described the party as "relatively centrist".
+The party has also been described as state nationalist, pro-Russian–Belarusian integration, and as a party whose purpose is to promote the interests of Lukashenko.
+It is also pro-Russian, promotes an anti-Western foreign policy, and supports Pan-Slavism.
+Belaya Rus openly expresses nostalgia for the Soviet Union, rejects Western liberal-democratic values, and advocates for a closer integration with Russia.

+Discussing left-conservatism in post-Soviet Russia and Belarus, Letian Lei of the Charles University has argued that the party espouses a 'quasi-socialism' or 'still-socialism' of a right-wing nature, although Lukashenko does not explicitly affiliate himself with the party nor with conservatism, as opposed to United Russia.
+Before it became a party, Lukashenko stated that he supports Belaya Rus "because they are patriots", but would not partake in its foundations and advised the association's members "not to rush into" formally becoming a political party.
+The party has close ties with the Party of Socialists of the Republic of Moldova.

 Membership

 RPA "Belaya Rus" is the largest Belarusian public association by membership.
 It self-reported a membership of over 82,000 at its first congress on 25 October 2008.
 The association reportedly gave out its 100,000th membership card on 28 June 2010.
 RPA "Belaya Rus" claimed a membership of 178,000 at its congress held on 19 January 2018.

 The Belaya Rus party reported an inaugural membership of 15,948 people at its founding congress.
 However, at the same time, RPA "Belaya Rus" had about 200,000 association members, most of whom had not yet officially registered as party members.